 Second planet from the Sun, Venus is in size and weight almost a twin to Earth.
 About 67 million miles from the Sun, it has a year of 225 days.
-A bright "morning star" during the spring and summer this year, it passes behind the Sun, Sept.
-3, and a few weeks later will appear as the "evening star."
 With the exception of the Sun and Moon, Venus is the brightest object in the sky when suitably placed for observation.
-This brilliance is due largely to its dense atmosphere and cloud blanket, which, while it reflects sunlight well, prevents astronomers on Earth from ever seeing the Venusian surface itself.
+The brilliance is due largely to its dense atmosphere and cloud blanket, which, while it reflects sunlight well, prevents astronomers on Earth from ever seeing the Venusian surface itself.
 Because of its nearness to the Sun, Venus receives about twice as much light and heat as we do.
+A bright "evening star" during the spring of 1948, Venus now has passed behind the Sun and reappeared as the "morning star."
+It will remain a splendid object in the eastern sky, before sunrise, during the autumn.
+Toward the end of the year it will again pass the Sun and become an "evening star" in the spring of 1949.

 Next beyond Earth is Mars.
 With an average distance of 140 million miles from the Sun, it sometimes approaches within 35 million miles of Earth, while at its farthest point it is 235 million miles away.
 When nearest it is a conspicuous fiery red color, but when farthest it is no brighter than the Pole Star.
 Unlike Venus, Mars' atmosphere is very thin and the features on its surface are distinctly visible.
-Its diameter, 4,220 miles, is little more than half the Earth's.
+Its diameter, 4,220 miles, in little more than half the Earth's.
 The Martian day is about the same as ours, but its year is equal to 687 earthly days.
 Mars has two tiny moons, only 18 and 23 miles in diameter.
-(Mars, at present, does not rise until about three hours after midnight and thus will not be visible during the Exhibition).
+Mars now is very low in the southwest and sets soon after the Sun.